Shellac (band): Biography

-To celebrate their 20th anniversary as a band, Shellac returned to ATP to curate once more in December 2012 with the line-up including Wire, Scrawl, Mission Of Burma, The Ex + Brass Unbound, Red Fang, Shannon Wright, The Membranes, Alix, Bear Claw, Helen Money, Dead Rider, Arcwelder, Neurosis, Mono, Melt Banana, Uzeda, Prinzhorn Dance School, Three Second Kiss, Buke and Gase, Oxbow, Nina Nastasia, Zeni Geva, Bottomless Pit, Pinebender, STNNNG and more.
+To celebrate their 20th anniversary as a band, Shellac returned to ATP to curate once more in December 2012 with the line-up including Wire, Scrawl, Mission Of Burma, the Ex + Brass Unbound, Red Fang, Shannon Wright, the Membranes, Alix, Bear Claw, Helen Money, Dead Rider, Arcwelder, Neurosis, Mono, Melt Banana, Uzeda, Prinzhorn Dance School, Three Second Kiss, Buke and Gase, Oxbow, Nina Nastasia, Zeni Geva, Bottomless Pit, Pinebender, STNNNG and more.

-In April 2013, Albini stated that a fifth Shellac LP was "just about finished" although it had "no projected release date".
-It would "most likely" feature nine songs and be released on Touch and Go Records despite the considerable downsizing that the label has undergone.

-In November 2013, the band played the final holiday camp edition of the All Tomorrow's Parties festival in Camber Sands, England.

-The band's fifth LP, Dude Incredible, was released on September 16, 2014.
+Touch and Go Records released the bulk of Shellac’s material, starting with a couple of singles in 1993 and the band’s debut album At Action Park in 1994.
+Because of Albini and Weston’s full-time careers as audio engineers, Shellac would record their music gradually over the following decades, releasing the albums Terraform in 1998, 1000 Hurts in 2000, and Excellent Italian Greyhound in 2007.
+In 2014, despite the considerable downsizing that Touch and Go had undergone, the band's fifth LP, Dude Incredible, was released.
 Steve Albini went over each song on the album with Exclaim magazine.

-A collection of the band's two Peel Sessions from 1994 and 2004, entitled The End of Radio was released on June 14th, 2019.
+A collection of the band's two Peel Sessions from 1994 and 2004, entitled The End of Radio was released on June 14, 2019.

+On March 20, 2024, the band announced a new record called To All Trains, to be released on May 17 via Touch and Go Records.
+On May 7, 2024, Albini died of a heart attack in his Chicago home, ten days before the scheduled release of To All Trains.